 It’s all in an effort to make it easier to order pizzas, and it works.
 Customers don’t have to call, visit a mobile site or download an app.
 Just send out a message like you’re chatting with a friend.
 Since pizza is often an impulse-buy, a bot like this is a valuable asset to help improve sales.

-British clothing brand Burberry may be 161 years old, but it has its eye on the future by adapting new technologies to reach their audience.
+British clothing brand Burberry may be 161 years old, but it has its eye on the future by adopting new technologies to reach their audience.
 Burberry launched its chatbot for Messenger during Fashion Week September 2016.
 It started out as a tool to give people a behind-the-scenes look at their September collections.

 The chatbot has been evolving since then.
 In November it introduced options to explore gifts and pre-order pieces.
 In February, it started inviting Facebook fans to follow their runway show live.

 Now the bot is set up to answer customer service questions and help you browse the collections.
 If you want, you can also live chat with a Burberry consultant.